 The latency of the stylus is determined by how fast the strokes from the stylus are displayed in the stylus.
 In old tablets, the latency use to be so bad that the stroke appeared a few seconds after you have drawn it.

 Lastly, the Budget plays a huge role when determining which portable drawing tablet to take.
-Top of the line premium products comes with latest-generation tech, faster processor, superior processors and a lot of extra bells and whistles and that reflects in their price tag.
+Top of the line premium products comes with the latest-generation tech, faster processor, superior processors, and a lot of extra bells and whistles and that reflects in their price tag.

 But you don’t always need a top of the line fully loaded tablet to draw.
 For example, the Apple iPad is available in multiple configurations.

-The lowest configuration of Apple iPad costs twice or three times less than the maxed-out version.
-In real life usage, you still get comparable performance for the cheapest iPad version.
+The lowest configuration of the Apple iPad costs twice or three times less than the maxed-out version.
+In real-life usage, you still get comparable performance for the cheapest iPad variant.

-Similarly many other devices like Microsoft Surface Pro, HP ZBook X2 comes with multiple configurations and you can save a lot of money if you pick the right tablet according to your needs.
+Similarly, many other devices such as Microsoft Surface Pro, Surface Book comes with multiple configurations and you can save a lot of money if you pick the right tablet according to your needs.

 Did the article help you?
 Which portable tablet did you pick?
 Let us know in the comments.